Asiier/decrypt-openssl-bruteforce/README.md

+#This is a fork with added funcionality and fixing some errors.
+Bases on thosearetheguise code.

 # decrypt-openssl-bruteforce
 Basic application to peform a dictionary attack to 'bruteforce' decrypt files encrypted with openssl and save the plain text file locally.

-TODO:
-As per the stream, it currently does not support Python3 because I am a n00b.
-A fix will be coming soon.

 ```
-usage: decrypt-openssl-bruteforce.py [-h] -i INFILE -w WORDLIST -o OUTFILE
+usage: decrypt-openssl-bruteforce.py [-h] -i INFILE -w WORDLIST -o OUTFILE -a CIPHERLIST
                                      [-c [CIPHER]] [-s [SALTED]]
                                      [-b64 [BASE64]] [-v [VERBOSE]]
                                      [-vv [VERYVERBOSE]]